Biweekly Pay

 Calculating biweekly pay depends on whether the employee is salaried or hourly.

-For an hourly employee, you would multiply the employee's hourly wage by the number of hours worked in a two-week period.
-For instance, if an employee makes $20 per hour and worked 80 hours in the two weeks, their biweekly pay would be $1,600 ($20 multiplied by 80).
+For an hourly employee, you would multiply the employee's hourly wage by the number of hours worked in two weeks.
+For instance, if an employee makes $20 per hour and works 80 hours in two weeks, their biweekly pay would be $1,600 ($20 multiplied by 80).

 Remember that these calculations provide the gross pay, and deductions such as taxes and benefits will need to be subtracted to determine the net pay – the actual amount an employee takes home.